WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - if you want to track **policy changes** use **CloudTrail**

+- **nowadays the buckets are created WITHOUT public access by default**.

+  - that is a great default to have

+- **nowadays the items are encrypted by default**.
+The encryption is S3-managed key.

+  - this is a great default to have

 ##### ALCs

 - **considered legacy** but I find it **relevant in day-to-day** job when it comes to s3

 - **not granular**, with ACLs you can **grant permissions to AWS accounts and pre-defined groups**

 - to **identify the AWS accounts** you will be using something called **Canonical user ID**.
-The ID is basically an ** obfuscated form of AWS account ID**. to get your AWS account information, as well as your _Canonical user ID_, click on the dropdown with the account name and go to _Security Credentials_
+The ID is basically an **obfuscated form of AWS account ID**.
+To get your AWS account information, as well as your _Canonical user ID_, click on the dropdown with the account name and go to _Security Credentials_

 - to **identify groups** you will be using **URIs**.
 These are looks something like `http://acs.amazonaws.com/groups/global/AuthenticatedUsers`